List of Star Wars creatures: Lepi

+Loper

-LoperLopers are small, opossum-like rodents from the fourth moon of Yavin.
+Lopers are small, opossum-like rodents from the fourth moon of Yavin.
 They are readily identified by their luxurious red fur, sharp teeth and claws, and hairless, bone-plated tail that ends in wicked barbs.
 Though nasty when cornered, Lopers will tend to avoid conflict with larger creatures.

 Lylek

 The Lylek is the most dangerous predator on the planet of Ryloth.
 It is one of the few creatures that is able to survive in the Bright Lands.
 Lyleks are tall beasts that are protected by a thick exoskeleton.
 They are armed with sharp, spear-footed limbs, powerful jaws, and overpowering tentacles.
 Lyleks are fierce and prey on each other when there is no other food available.
 In addition to their viciousness and strength, their tail tentacle is also tipped with a poisonous barb.
 The poison is not deadly, but it is strong enough to disable most creatures so they do not escape.
 Lyleks are also known for crawling into inhabited caves and threatening city dwellers.